RichardVerbraak/Notes/JavaScript.md

     return taxRate
 }

+// Run the shippingTax function which sets the tax variable inside taxRate to 30
-// Set tax30 to the inner function (taxRate) and close over the tax variable from the outer scope const tax30 = shippingTax(30)
+// Taxrate closes over the tax variable from the outer scope and is returned and thus assigned to tax30 const tax30 = shippingTax(30)

+// tax30 is now the taxRate function
 // Calls taxRate with the amount which will return the amount - the fixed tax rate of 30 tax30(500)